 Tables 9 and 10 illustrate the use of the baud generator with crystal frequencies of 1.8432 MHz and 3.072 MHz respectively.
-For baud rates of 38.4 kbits/s and below, the error obtained is very small.
-The accuracy of the selected baud rate is dependent on the selected crystal frequency (refer to Figure 23 for examples of typical clock circuits).
+For baud rates of 38.4 kbits/s and below, the error obtained is small.
+The accuracy of the selected baud rate is dependent on the selected crystal frequency (see Figure 25 for examples of typical clock circuits).